Jalinus: Biography

 Map of Sasanian Mesopotamia and its surroundings.

 Jalinus is mentioned by al-Tabari as the commander of the guard tasked with guarding Khosrow II during the latter's imprisonment in 628.
-Pourshariati suggests that this reflects the involvement of an Armenian faction in the conspiracy against Khosrow's.
+Pourshariati suggests that this reflects the involvement of an Armenian faction in the conspiracy against Khosrow.
 Although Khosrow had been overthrown and imprisoned by his son Kavad II Sheroe, he was still treated like a monarch, with Jalinus even addressing him with the formula anōšag buwād ('may he be immortal').
 Jalinus is mentioned by Abu Hanifa Dinawari as the commander of the ruler's personal guard, called the gyān-abespārān 'those who sacrifice their lives' (rendered al-jund al-mustamitah 'the troops that seek death' in Arabic).
 Later, he was sent by Rostam Farrokhzad and Queen Boran at the head of an army to assist Narsi at Kaskar but arrived too late and was himself defeated by the forces of Abu Ubayd.
 After this defeat, Rostam placed Jalinus under the command of Bahman Jadhuyih, who, according to al-Tabari, was ordered to kill Jalinus if he were to fail again in battle.
 The forces of Jalinus and Bahman then defeated the Arabs at the Battle of the Bridge.
 Jalinus was one of the Sasanian commanders at the Battle of al-Qadisiyyah.
 According to al-Tabari, the Sasanian armies retreated after Rostam was killed in battle, then stopped at al-Kharrarah.
 Arab horsemen caught up with them, and Jalinus was killed.